 meetings.
-I find testing and preaching ought to give way to exhortation. we had all preaching and very little exhortation at the New York Con-We had an provided and the work went on.
-We ought ference: in Lynn exhortation prevailed, and the work went on.
+I find testing and preaching ought to give way to exhortation. we had all preaching and very little exhortation at the New York Con-We had an provided with the New York Conference: in Lynn exhortation prevailed, and the work went on.
 We ought to communicate all we can, one to another.
 Brother Dougharty109 writes to commend the followship sources, dancing, etc.; yet the work goes on.
 They say the fellowship revives among the Presbyterians in the Camden District.
 I shall be pleased to have a letter from you at Union Town.
 110 Be sure to be full in a letter to me, if I live, at Camden, South Carolina Conference, and you shall hear (if I am able) from the West.
 I am, as ever, thine,